 Select menu: Stats | Regression Analysis | Lasso Regression

 Use this to perform Lasso regression, that is a L1-penalized regression using iteratively reweighted sums of squares.
 The lasso method minimizes the residual sums of squares subject to the constraint that the sum of the absolute values of the model coefficients is less than a tuning parameter lambda (λ).
-Normally the tunning parameter λ is give a range of values and the optimal value of λ chosen by cross-validation.
+Normally the tuning parameter λ is give a range of values and the optimal value of λ chosen by cross-validation.